 Romería de San Isidro, Pilgrimage of Saint Isidro

 May sees the celebration of Romería de San Isidro.
-On a Sunday in mid-May, carts are covered with flowers and are drawn through the streets and out into the countryside, completing their journey at the hamlet of Sopalmo where the picnic and party take place.
+On the Sunday closest to 15th May, carts are covered with flowers and are drawn through the streets and out into the countryside, completing their journey at the hamlet of Sopalmo where the picnic and party take place.
 In the evening there is a mass in honor of Saint Isidro.
-In 2017, on the night of Saturday 13th May there is music and dancing in the Fuente area just below Mojacar village.
-On the morning of Sunday 14th May, the procession leaves the Fuente for Sopalmo.
+In 2019, on the night of Saturday 11th May there is music and dancing in the Fuente area just below Mojacar village.
+On the morning of Sunday 12th May, the procession leaves the Fuente for Sopalmo.

 Moros y Cristianos, Moors and Christians

 Each June sees Mojacar’s famous festival of Moors and Christians.
 Held on a weekend close to June 10th, it is generally a three-day event.
 This is without doubt Mojacar’s biggest festival, partly because of the large participation from the townsfolk who prepare for this event all year long.
 The spectacular celebration of the peaceful submission of the Moorish stronghold to the army of the Catholic Kings, and the peaceful co-existence of the two cultures is renowned.
 The festival begins on a Friday with a re-enactment of the meeting between the Moorish Mayor and the Captain of the Christian troops.
 Then, the Moorish and Christian camps (known respectively as kabilas and cuarteles) are opened and the fiesta continues uninterrupted until the final glorious parade on the Sunday evening.
-In 2017, the fiesta runs from Friday 9th June to Sunday 11th June (to be confirmed).
+In 2019, the fiesta runs from Friday 14th June to Sunday 16th June.

 San Juan Hogueras, Feast of St. John